YeJin Han: Praising Greenville University and its professors

 Secure Your Place For The Next Intake With SchoolApplyApply Now

-I’m still in college, but I can definitely say that Greenville University has and is still preparing me to shape the world around me in a unique way.
+I’m still in university, but I can definitely say that Greenville University has and is still preparing me to shape the world around me in a unique way.
 Its liberal arts system ensures that I am not only proficient in my field of study, it focuses on making me a well-rounded individual.
 The professors teach us how to think critically and this makes me feel more equipped for life after graduation.

 What were your first impressions of Greenville University?

 The first few days on campus were pretty intimidating.
-I started college in January, instead of September like most other students.
+I started university in January, instead of September like most other students.
 Since I started at an odd time, I was afraid that it would be hard to make new friends.
 In the beginning I forced myself to try really hard to reach out and meet new people.
 After a while, however, I realized how warm and welcoming the people were here.

 It was strange to arrive at my residence hall, somewhere very different and far away from home.
 I missed my old room and missed living with my family.
 But once I made some friends, I felt like I had found a new and different type of family in the residence hall.